AI Workshop: learn to build apps with AI →

 npm: How to fix the "Missing write access" error when using npm

-The first time you try to install a package globally using npm, using the syntax npm install -g <package> on a Mac, or Linux, you might get a weird error, saying something like
+The first time you install a package globally with npm (npm install -g <package> on macOS or Linux), you may see an error like

 Missing write access to /usr/local/lib/node_modules